Get 80% off your plan for your first 3 months*

 • Liabilities: Loans, accounts payable, and other debts

-This formula helps you work out how financially stable your business is.
+This formula reveals how financially stable your business is.

 Income statement or profit and loss statement

-An income statement shows your business's revenues and expenses over a specific period.
+An income statement (also called a profit and loss statement) shows your business's revenues and expenses over a specific period.
 It reveals whether you're profitable by subtracting all expenses from your total revenue.

 • Revenue: $150,000